 When the AQI is high (151 or higher), take action!
 If you are pregnant or have health issues, you might take these actions when the AQI is at even lower levels like 51 or higher.

 When indoors:

-- Keep doors and windows shut - Use an air purifier, change air filters as needed - Depending on the season: turn on your furnace or turn on your air conditioner, if you have one o Use an N95 face mask
+- Keep doors and windows shut - Use an air purifier, change air filters as needed - Depending on the season: turn on your furnace or turn on your air conditioner, if you have one

 When outdoors: